How to fix Windows update error 0x80248007

 Option 3 – Start/Restart Windows Update service

-Windows update service is critical to ensuring that Windows updates are detected when a new update is released, downloaded on your computer and Installed.
+Windows update service is critical to ensuring that Windows updates are detected when a new update is released, downloaded on your computer, and Installed.

 Stop Windows update service:

-• Press Windows + R keys to open the Run dialog box.
+• Press the Windows + R keys to open the Run dialog box.

-• Find Windows update service from the list of services and right-click on it.
+• Find the Windows update service from the list of services and right-click on it.
 Then click on Stop to stop the service.

 net stop wuauserv